- By Jenna Kunze

 “That said, it is not likely that such a tactic would be or is successful,” Shores said.

-Along those lines, former MHA Chair Grady has been twice named in similar suits involving fraud and bribery.
+Along those lines, former MHA Councilman Grady has been twice named in similar suits involving fraud and bribery.

 As well, Bird’s civil suit comes on the heels of the U.S. Attorney’s Office charging three MHA Nation officials, including Grady, with conspiracy and federal programs bribery for alleged criminal activity that took place from 2013 to 2020.
 The charges, filed last year, involve $1.9 million in alleged bribes and kickbacks paid by a construction contractor to the three officials, according to affidavits in the criminal complaints unsealed last August in the U.S. District Court for the District of North Dakota.